-Post - Accident.
+Post-Accident:

 Employees whose acts appear to have caused or contributed to a workplace accident may be required to submit to post-accident testing as part of the investigation.
 The Division of Human Resources must be contacted immediately in these circumstances.
 Employees who test positive are subject to corrective or disciplinary action up to and including termination.

-Reasonable Suspicion.
+Reasonable Suspicion:

 Employees may be required to submit to alcohol screening whenever the Institute has a reasonable suspicion that they are under the influence of drugs or alcohol while working.

-Compliance With the Drug-Free Schools and Campuses Regulations Rensselaer Polytechnic Institute, August 2023 [EDGAR Part 86] Page 23 of 29 .A "reasonable suspicion" must be based upon specific, reliable observation that the department head or supervisor can articulate concerning the appearance, behavior, speech or body odor of the employee.
+A "reasonable suspicion" must be based upon specific, reliable observation that the department head or supervisor can articulate concerning the appearance, behavior, speech or body odor of the employee.
 The following observations may indicate drug or alcohol use:

 - Unsteady gait,

 - Odor of alcohol on the breath,

 - Thick or slurring speech,

-- Aggressive or abusive language or behavior, and
+- · Aggressive or abusive language or behavior, and

 - Disorientation or lethargy.

 Observations leading to reasonable suspicion determinations will be reasonably contemporaneous with the request for a test.
 The Division of Human Resources MUST BE CONSULTED before making a determination based on "reasonable suspicion."
 The serving of alcohol at employee-related functions either on or off Rensselaer premises must be reviewed and approved by the Alcohol Review Committee.
 The committee may be reached through the Student Health Center.

-Employees, who drive a motor vehicle as a part of their work duties, found to have been driving under the influence of alcohol, whether on duty or off duty, shall be subject to disciplinary action up to and including termination.
+Employees who drive a motor vehicle as a part of their work duties, found to have been driving under the influence of alcohol, whether on duty or off duty, shall be subject to disciplinary action up to and including termination.